Brinkley97/applied_time_series_and_machine_learning/README.md

     4. Sources

 3. dataCharacteristics

+    *Shall be updated as I learn & come across new terms*

     1. What are some characteristics of x data?
         1. Terminology + Mathematical repesentation
     2. What should I disregard?
 Keep?